bensonmogambi/Django-Project/README.md

 now create a file forms after doing the class function in the models.py then cretae a button that collect all the data

+NOVEMBER 11
+Converting models into database tables and connecting backend to frontend we register the models in the admin.py file

+# Register your models here.

+admin.site.register(Customer)

+after this, create a credential to access the db in the terminal python manage.py createsuperuser then do the migrations python manage.py makemigrations python manage.py migrate then create the credentials using - python manage.py createsuperuser p is 9330

+to create a logic that collects data from the frontend and storing the data in the db, create it in the views file